-The auditor contacted a multitude number of community advocate organizations such as Just Detention International, Kentucky Sexual Assault Kentucky Association of Sexual Assault Programs (KASAP), Pathway's Inc, and the Kentucky State Police to inquire if that agency or facility had received any information regarding the facility.
+The auditor contacted a multitude number of community advocate organizations such as Just Detention International, Kentucky Sexual Assault Kentucky Association of Sexual Assault Programs (KASAP), Pathway's Inc. to inquire if that agency or facility had received any information regarding the facility.
 A check of their records at the four organizations showed no complaints on file regarding the parent agency, KDJJ or facility.